The Charles Russell Speechlys Foundation

 Key Takeaways for Grant Writers

-- This is not a typical grant-maker - The Foundation does not accept unsolicited applications and operates through strategic partnerships selected by trustees
+- This is not a typical grant-maker - The Foundation does not accept unsolicited applications for its main programme and operates through strategic partnerships selected by trustees

-- Pro bono pathway - Building a relationship with Charles Russell Speechlys through pro bono work appears to be the most viable route to Foundation partnership for organizations working in relevant areas
+- Pro bono pathway - Building a relationship with Charles Russell Speechlys through pro bono work appears to be the most viable route to Foundation partnership for organisations working in relevant areas

-- Community funds offer the only open route - Organizations in Surrey or Gloucestershire can access funding through the community foundations managing local funds
+- Community funds offer the only open route - Organisations in Surrey or Gloucestershire can access funding through the community foundations managing local funds

-- Value proposition beyond money - Successful partners receive integrated support including legal expertise, skilled volunteers, and mentoring - position your organization to benefit from these offerings
+- Value proposition beyond money - Successful partners receive integrated support including legal expertise, skilled volunteers, and mentoring - position your organisation to benefit from these offerings

 - Access to justice is the golden thread - This priority area appears throughout the Foundation's work and many successful partnerships